 - You will still be you when the hurting is over.

 - You need time to worry about you and its okay to put others on hold for a little bit.
 Do something just for you.

 - Start collecting things that remind you of your loved one and get something special to store everything in.

 - Start creating new memories and traditions as a family.

 - Remember that others are there for you to lean on.

 This year, if you and your loved ones are facing the holidays for the first time without someone you love I wish you strength, support, and all the love you will need to get through it.
-If this marks a number of years without them, I hope time has helped to dim the pain but I trust it has not dimmed the wonderful memories.
+Above all, be kind to yourself this holiday season and take it one-step at a time.